History of Bomdila

 Tourism is new to Bomdila because of lack of infrastructure of roads in Northeast India.
 The picturesque landscape and the panoramic views of the mountains surrounding this place make it a place worth visiting.
 Listed below are some of the tourist attractions in Bomdila.

-One of the primary attractions in Bomdila, this monastery is also popularly known as the Gentse Gaden Rabgyel Lling monastery.
-Built by the 12th reincarnate of Tsong Gontse Rinpoche, the people in this monastery called the Monpas, practise Mahayana Buddhism
+The Bomdila Monastery: One of the primary attractions in Bomdila, this monastery is also popularly known as the Gentse Gaden Rabgyel Lling monastery.
+Built by the 12th reincarnate of Tsong Gontse Rinpoche, the people in this monastery called the Monpas, practise Mahayana Buddhism.
+The Bomdila Monastery is also popular for being a replica of Tibet’s Tsona Gontse Monastery.

 Other than these, the apple orchards stretched across vast lands are also a major source of tourist attraction.